 This equipment is returned to Icetrek after the training (see equipment list).

 We meet in Jindabyne on the east side of the Australian Alps.
 Here we make final preparations to ensure you are prepared for your introduction to winter adventures.
+We can also meet you at Thredbo.

 No previous ski or snowshoeing required.